jensrossbach/node-red-sony-audio/README.md

 ![Filter Settings](images/filter_settings.png)

+> ##### Auto
+> Automatically selects the filter depending on the command (controller node) or notification (receiver node).
+In case of a controller node, use command suffixes to further configure the filter programmatically.
+>
 > ##### Powered
 > Results in `true` or `false` of the `msg.payload` depending on wether the device is powered on or not.
 If _Explicit_ is checked, a message is sent only if the result is `true`.
 >